How IT can be a game changer for CX transformation

 We recently conducted a research project with a number of enterprise CIOs and published the findings in our 2019 CIO Research Report.
 The research helped us to understand their challenges, drivers and how they plan to deliver more when it comes to CX.

 The first thing that’s evident is that CIOs understand the key role they play in their business's CX success.
 IT is no longer perceived as a support function, but a key enabler of the digital business.
-An astonishing 98% of respondents reported that they feel pressure from the C-suite to deliver the IT programmes that enable the same level of innovation that companies like Amazon are delivering.
+An astonishing 98% of respondents reported that they feel pressure from the C-suite to deliver the IT programs that enable the same level of innovation that companies like Amazon are delivering.

 The problem is that the banks, retailers and other organisations that these CIOs work for are all playing catch up.
 The majority admitted to struggling with integrating new channels with legacy systems and having data spread across the business.
 They acknowledged that this led to inconsistent or broken CX, that included difficulty in automating communications.
 The challenge was so prevalent that 82% feared that the inability to automate end-to-end customer journeys will lead their organisation to fall behind competitors.
 Other shared challenges included not enough business agility, budget constraints and ensuring customer communications remain compliant.